Christianity in Pakistan: Independence movement

+Post Pakistan Independence

 When Pakistan was created on 14 August 1947, the organization and activities of the Christian community changed drastically; the Catholic Union of India granted independence to its branches in Sindh and Balochistan in its Second Annual General Meeting in Bangalore in October 1947.
 Some Christians in Punjab and Sindh had been quite active after 1945 in their support for Muhammad Ali Jinnah's Muslim League.
 A few Indian Christians like Pothan Joseph had rendered valuable services as journalists and supporters of the All India Muslim League.

-Jinnah had repeatedly promised all citizens of Pakistan complete equality of citizenship, but this promise was not kept by his successors.
+Jinnah's repeated promise that all citizens of Pakistan have complete equality of citizenship was disregarded by his successors.
 Pakistan became an Islamic Republic in 1956, making Islam the source of legislation and cornerstone of the national identity, while guaranteeing freedom of religion and equal citizenship to all citizens.
 In the mass population exchanges that occurred between Pakistan and India upon independence due to conflict between Muslims and followers of Indian religions, most Hindus and nearly all Sikhs fled the country.
 Pakistani Punjab is now over 2% Christian, with very few Hindus and Sikhs left.

-Christians have made contributions to the Pakistani national life.
+Christians have made contributions to Pakistan society.
 Pakistan's first non-Muslim Chief Justice of the Pakistan Supreme Court was Justice A. R. Cornelius.
 Pakistani Christians also distinguished themselves as great fighter pilots in the Pakistan Air Force.
 Notable other Christians are Cecil Chaudhry, Peter O'Reilly and Mervyn L Middlecoat.
 Christians have also contributed as educators, doctors, lawyers and businessmen.
 One of Pakistan's well-known cricketers, Yousuf Youhana, was born Christian but later converted to Islam, taking the Islamic name Mohammad Yousuf.
 In Britain, the Bishop Emeritus of Rochester, Michael Nazir-Ali, is a Pakistani Christian.

 In 2016, it was reported that Pakistan Electronic Media Regulatory Authority (PEMRA) had banned all of the Christian television stations.
 PEMRA doesn't allow broadcasting rights for religious content, allowing airing of Christian messages only on Easter and Christmas.

 Since 1996, the small community of Eastern Orthodox Christians in Pakistan was placed under the ecclesiastical jurisdiction of the newly formed Orthodox Metropolitanate of Hong Kong and Southeast Asia that was set up by the decision of the Holy Synod of the Ecumenical Patriarchate of Constantinople.
 In 2008, the Diocese was divided, and Pakistan came under the jurisdiction of newly formed Eastern Orthodox Metropolitanate of Singapore and South Asia.

+Since 2020, a community of The Old Catholic Church is also serving the Christians in Pakistan.
+On November 20, 2020, first Pakistani Bishop of The Old Catholic Church, was consecrated and elevated to the Archbishop of the first Archdiocese of The Old Catholic Church in Pakistan.